QyperXit/QyperXit/README.md

 # Hi there, I'm Shaun! 👋

-<h3>I'm a self-taught developer, passionate about front-end.
-From HTML , CSS, JS to React and beyond, I thrive on learning and building.
+<h3>Passionate self-taught developer adept in HTML, CSS, JS, React, and beyond, driven by learning and building.

 </h3>